 “I think mistakes are divine”

 Bad acting, plotholes, poor lighting: directors Tom DiCillo and Hal Hartley talk to Andreas Ströhl from the Goethe-Institut Washington about minor and major disasters in the film business.
-Every other week, our chat debate deals with innocent blunders and unforgivable faux pas in various areas of society.
+Our chat debate deals with innocent blunders and unforgivable faux pas in various areas of society.

 Andreas Ströhl (16:02):